shipcloud/shipcloud-for-woocommerce/readme.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.9.3 =
+* Fixed: Duplicate calls to create shipments when using bulk action

 = 1.9.2 =
 * Fixed: Reworked class loading because of issues with autoloader